COSC481W-2020Fall/unit-tests-baylieburkowski/Assignment6.md

 what functionalities do not need unit tests

     Android App:
+        - Opening the camera
+        - Taking a picture
+        - Retaking a picture
+        - Displaying caputured image
-        -
+        - Moving to different screens

     Backend:
         - ML data validation, script that divides between database and test images
         -

 how to write unit tests in your project (try to use a convention but make sure it's simple enough for your team to manage)

     Androip App:
-        - Tests within Android studio
+        - JUnit 4 tests in Android studio

     Backend:
         - ML data validation, script that divides between database and test images